ctripcorp/SQLlin/sqllin-driver/README.md

 ## Design

-Initially, we need a multiplatform available low-level Kotlin API to call SQLite.
-Because we think _sqllin-dsl_ should be platform independent.
-So, we need the _sqllin-driver_, and _sqllin-dsl_ based on it.
-Our goal is writing the common APIs in Kotlin Multiplatform common source set and they have different implementations on different platforms.
+Initially, we needed a multiplatform available low-level Kotlin APIs to call SQLite.
+Because we thought _sqllin-dsl_ should be platform-independent.
+So, we needed _sqllin-driver_, and _sqllin-dsl_ on top of it.
+Our goal was writing the common APIs in Kotlin Multiplatform common source set and they have different implementations on different platforms.

-In Android, not many ways to choose from.
-If we use the Android Framework SQLite Java APIs, everything will be simple, but defect is many SQLite parameters cannot take effect on systems below Android P. If we writing JNI code to call SQLite C functions by ourselves, above problem will be resolved, but this will lead to a bigger problem:
+On Android, there are no many ways to choose from.
+If we use Android Framework SQLite Java APIs, everything will be simple, but defect is many SQLite parameters cannot take effect on systems below Android P. If we write JNI code to call SQLite C functions by ourselves, above problem will be resolved, but this will lead to a bigger problem:
-In systems above Android N, Google doesn't allow developers call system built-in SQLite C functions in NDK.
+On systems above Android N, Google doesn't allow developers call system built-in SQLite C functions in NDK.
 If we firmly choose this plan, we have to compile the SQLite source code into _sqllin-driver_, this will complicate our project.
-Finally, we still choose based on Android Framework Java API.
+Finally, we still choose to use Android Framework Java API.

-In Native platforms, things look different.
-We can call SQLite C API directly, this is a most intuitive plan.
+On Native platforms, things look different.
+We can call SQLite C APIs directly, this is a most intuitive plan.
-The interoperability of Kotlin/Native with C is very perfect, but in Kotlin/Native you must use some APIs that very difficult to understanding to interop with C, like: `memScoped`, `CPointer`, `CPointerVarOf`, `toKString`, etc..
+The interoperability of Kotlin/Native with C is perfect, but in Kotlin/Native you must use some APIs to interop with C that very difficult to understand, like: `memScoped`, `CPointer`, `CPointerVarOf`, `toKString`, etc..
-So, at the beginning, I chose the [SQLiter](https://github.com/touchlab/SQLiter), that's a Kotlin/Native multiplatform library.
-If I use it, I can put the Kotlin-C interop translate to Kotlin language-internal calls.
+So, at the beginning, I chose the [SQLiter](https://github.com/touchlab/SQLiter), it is a Kotlin/Native multiplatform library.
+If I use it, I can put the Kotlin-C interop translate to Kotlin language-internal calling.
 It is very convenient.
-[SQLiter](https://github.com/touchlab/SQLiter) also is the driver that [SQLDelight](https://github.com/cashapp/sqldelight) to call SQLite C library on native platforms.
-It is not only supports iOS, but also supports all the operating systems of Apple, Linux(x64) and Windows(mingwX86, mingwX64).
+[SQLiter](https://github.com/touchlab/SQLiter) also is the driver of [SQLDelight](https://github.com/cashapp/sqldelight) calling SQLite C library on native platforms.
+It not only supports iOS, but also supports all the operating systems of Apple, Linux(x64) and Windows(mingwX86, mingwX64).

 But a few months later.
 I found using [SQLiter](https://github.com/touchlab/SQLiter) also has some disadvantages.
 For